Rails CanCan

 end

-because they are two separate steps and you can choose to use one or the other.class ProductsController < ActionController::Base
+load_resource and authorize_resource because they are two separate steps and you can choose to use one or the other.class ProductsController < ActionController::Base

 load_resource